kaangiray26/forte/README.md

 ```

 ## Submitting a server
-If you would like to submit a server to this list, please open a pull request with a new file in the root directory.
+If you would like to submit a server to this list, please open a pull request with a new file in the `hostnames` directory.
 The file should be named `<hostname>.json` and should contain the following fields:

 * `address`: The address of the server, which should be publicly accessible.
 * `owner`: GitHub username of the server owner.